heidre/projectDesign/README.md

 Recent media and news articles tend to use the passive voice to avoid blame or allocate responsibility, hide the agent, tone down intensity, complicate readability, and add verbiage and jargon to mask or distort the meaning of the text.
 Ultimately, the use of the passive voice is a technique for wilfully concealing the truth.

+## Audience

+While journalists, news readers, and the general public are our primary audience, our project could also be a pedagogical tool for use in teaching composition.
+Teachers could use this plugin as a tool to teach elements of clear and effective writing, rhetorical analysis, paraphrasing, summarizing, and revision.

 ## Files and Specifications

 All relevant files for use are stored under the file name "extension.zip".